sanskrit/raw_etexts_english/blogs/manasataramgini/2014-01-04_the-cairn-beyond-the-crag.md

 +++
-title = "The cairn beyond thexa0crag"
+title = "The cairn beyond the crag"

 +++
 It was the an early Indian summer morning.
 The type that makes one rise